SirGavith/vrisian/README.md

 ### Bugs
  - Zooming in the Image Editor does not go to the middle / mouse like it should
- - Editors are not closing like they should be sometimes causing an exception to program close
- - You can try to open a folder as a file lol

 ### General
  - New files (gui)